bafnasb/bafnasb.github.io/index.md

 - Mobile Application Development: Android.

 ### RELEVANT PROJECTS
-- E-Healthcare : Electronic Health Record Management for Government Hospital,developed in 36 hours at Smart India Hackathon,2018.
+- **E-Healthcare : Electronic Health Record Management for Government Hospital**,developed in 36 hours at **Smart India Hackathon,2018**.
   - Role : Android Application Developer
   - Technology Used In Project :
     - Front End for Web : HTML/CSS/JAVASCRIPT
     - API : php
     - Database : MySql
     - Mobile Application : Android
-- Discover – Lost and Found ,a single handedly developed android application used to input description of missing person and  aiming their loved ones to meet them back using various features such as search by locality,date etc.
+- **Discover – Lost and Found** ,a single handedly developed android application used to input description of missing person and  aiming their loved ones to meet them back using various features such as search by locality,date etc.
   - Technology Used :
     - Mobile Aplication : Android
     - API : php
     - Database : MySql
-- Online Railway Receipt Generation for Bhilai Steel Plant,developed in 36 hours at Smart India Hackathon,2017.
+- **Online Railway Receipt Generation for Bhilai Steel Plant**,developed in 36 hours at **Smart India Hackathon,2017**.
   - Role : Php Developer.
   - Technology Used In Project:
     - Front End for Web : HTML/CSS